awsdocs/aws-iot-docs/developerguide/device-advisor-tests.md

 ]
 ```
 The `REPORTED_STATE` can be provided for additional validation on your device's exact shadow state, after it connects\.
 By default, this test case validates your device publishing state\.
 If `SHADOW_NAME` is not provided, then the test case looks for messages published to topic prefixes of the Unnamed \(classic\) shadow type by default\.
 Provide a shadow name if your device uses the named shadow type\.
-For more information, see [Using shadows in devices](device-shadow-comms-device.md)\.Update
+See [Using shadows in devices](https://docs.aws.amazon.com/iot/latest/developerguide/device-shadow-comms-device.html) for more information\.Update

 ***"Device updates reported state to desired state \(Happy case\)"***
 Validates if your device reads all update messages received and synchronizes the device's state to match the desired state properties\.
 Your device should publish its latest reported state after synchronizing\.
+If your device already has an existing shadow before running the test, make sure the desired state configured for the test case and the existing reported state do not already match\.
+You can identify Shadow update messages sent by Device Advisor by looking at the ClientToken field in the Shadow document as it will be `DeviceAdvisorShadowTestCaseSetup`\.
 *API test case definition:*
 `EXECUTION_TIMEOUT` has a default value of 5 minutes\.
+We recommend a timeout value of 2 minutes\.

 ```
 "tests":[